-Rich, a Republican, was the representative for Vermont's 3rd congressional district from 1823 to 1825.
+Rich was the representative for Vermont’s 3rd congressional district and was a Republican.
+He served from 1823 to 1825.

 From May 1813 to May 1824, Rich missed 36 of 779 roll call votes, which is 4.6%.
 This is better than the median of 12.7% among the lifetime records of representatives serving in May 1824.
 The chart below reports missed votes over time.